-Health: Disparities in the social and physical determinants of health across the borough can result in equally disparate-or sometimes worse-public health outcomes.
-Life expectancy in Brooklyn can vary as much as twenty years from neighborhood to neighborhood.
-Across many health metrics, from diabetes, to obesity, to complications in childbirth, we see patterns emerge wherein residents of Eastern Brookyln tend to have worse outcomes than those living in other neighborhoods.
+Health: Disparities in the social and physical determinants of health result in disparate public health outcomes across the borough.
+Life expectancy in Brooklyn can vary as much as 20 years from neighborhood to neighborhood.
+Across many health metrics, from diabetes, to obesity, to complications in childbirth, we see patterns emerge wherein residents of eastern Brookyln tend to have worse outcomes than those living in other neighborhoods.

 Land Use and Built Form: Though Brooklyn presents a diversity of land uses across its neighborhoods, more land is devoted to residential use than other uses.
 Multifamily residential buildings are most common in the northern half of the borough, while one- and two-family homes are more common in the borough's southern half.
 The manufacturing sector tends to seek proximity to major roadways and industrial waterways.

 Open spaces and public facilities are distributed throughout the borough, though certain types are clustered disproportionately in particular neighborhoods.
 Downtown Brooklyn, the borough's commercial core, contains the bulk of its mixed-use and office buildings.
 Lower-density commercial buildings are found in outlying residential areas that permit local retail and offices.

 Housing: The northern half of the borough has the vast majority of multi-family buildings and has seen the bulk of new development since 2010, including income-restricted and market-rate housing; while neighborhoods such as Park Slope, Carroll Gardens, and Brooklyn Heights saw the largest declines in their housing supply, in some cases losing as many as over 100 units per census tract.
-Meanwhile, mediant rent rose more than 20% between 2010-2021, leaving more than half of Brooklyn renters and 46% of its homeowners burdened by housing costs.
+Meanwhile, median rent rose more than 20% between 2010-2021, leaving more than half of Brooklyn renters and 46% of its homeowners burdened by housing costs.

-Transportation and Utilities: Much of Brooklyn is well-served public transportation; however, transit infrastructure is not evenly distributed.
+Transportation and Utilities: Much of Brooklyn is well-served by public transportation; however, transit infrastructure is not evenly distributed.
 For example, 358 out of 542 subway station pedestrian entrances are concentrated in the borough's northern half.
-As a result, households in southern Brooklyn tend to have higher levels of automobile use and ownership.
-Accordingly, those neighborhoods report more frequent and deadly collisions involving pedestrians.
+Areas close to a subway station report lower levels of vehicle miles traveled and more commutes by transit across the whole borough.
+Areas further from the subway network, largely in southern and eastern Brooklyn, report higher levels of automobile use and ownership.